The Definitive Silk Road Tour

 - Personal spending money for alcohol or souvenirs

-- Your Visas for Tajikistan, Turkey, Iran and Azerbaijan.
-We can arrange these for you if you’d prefer
+- Any visas you require.
+We can help arrange these for you if you’d prefer.

 A Team of Silk Road Itinerary Specialists

-However you want to see this fascinating part of the world, we can craft a Silk Road tour for you that satisfies your bucket list.
-This trip is just one example of the bespoke adventures that we put together for our guests.
-Whether you want to follow a carbon copy, introduce a few more countries or just visit Uzbekistan, please don’t hesitate to get in touch.
+However you want to see this fascinating part of the world, we can craft a tailor-made adventure that fulfills all your Silk Road dreams.
+This trip is just one example of the bespoke adventures that we can put together for our guests.
+Whether you want to follow this exact itinerary, introduce a few more countries or just visit Uzbekistan, please don’t hesitate to get in touch.

-You’ll have direct contact with a member of the team throughout and will be looked-after as if you were family.
+You’ll have direct contact with a member of the Silk Road Adventures team throughout and we pride ourselves on offering a highly-personal service.

 Start Point: Home Destination: Dushanbe, Tajikistan Travel: Flight

 You’ll fly into Dushanbe, the capital of tiny Tajikistan.
 This is often via Istanbul, Almaty or Dubai.
-Many flight to Dushanbe arrive at the rather ungodly hour of 3.30 a.m. the next morning.
+Many flights to Dushanbe arrive at the rather anti-social hour of 03.30.